-A student-led collaborative public history project exploring how the University of New Orleans remembers its founding, integration, and early institutional identity.
+A student-led collaborative public history project exploring institutional identity, integration, & community memory at the University of New Orleans

 About the Project

-This project brings community perspectives into conversation with that history to consider how institutional identity is formed and re-formed over time.
-By revisiting the university’s past at a moment of renewed transition, the project invites reflection on how histories are constructed, how meaning changes when memory is shared, and how different voices contribute to understanding who the institution has been and who it is becoming.
+By bringing community perspectives into conversation with archival materials and public narratives, the project invites reflection on how histories are constructed, how meaning changes when memory is shared, and how different voices help shape collective understanding of who the university has been and who it is becoming.

 Get involved